THE ARC SUSQUEHANNA VALLEY

 What is AMPES?

 Regular AMPES is a weekly drop-in program offered through The Arc, Susquehanna Valley.
 It is offered in six locations throughout our five-county coverage area and is designed for persons with intellectual and/or developmental disabilities (self-advocates).
 This once-a-week program offers crafts, recreational activities, light snacks, life-skills and socialization training.
 Every self-advocate will be able to interact with others in order to sharpen their social skills and skills associated with daily living.
-The AMPES Program is open to all individuals age 12 and up (except for the 50 & Fun Group).
+The AMPES Program is open to all individuals age 12 and up.
 This includes people of all skill levels and those who are not labeled “disabled” as well.
 Everyone who comes is expected to participate in the activities.
 If a disabled person needs individual caregiver attention, it is expected that a caregiver will accompany him/her and stay in the room.
 Caregivers are also welcome to join in the activities at any time.

 Program Sites